-Mental Health Partners began in 1962 as a clinic, received non-profit status in 1964, and was federally designated as a comprehensive community mental health center in 1971.
-Since then, we have expanded to meet the growing needs of the community in both counties, with locations in Boulder, Broomfield and Longmont.
-We are the only agency in Boulder and Broomfield counties that provides comprehensive psychiatric services to county residents regardless of their ability to pay.
-People served by Mental Health Partners generally do not have access to services in the private sector because they cannot afford to pay the significant fees, and most do not have insurance.
+Mental Health Partners began in 1962 as a clinic, received nonprofit status in 1964, and was federally designated as a comprehensive community mental health center in 1971.
+Since then, we have expanded to meet the growing needs of our surrounding communities, with multiple locations in Boulder, Broomfield and Longmont; and shared locations with primary care physicians in additional communities.

 Mental Health Partners has a 24/7/365 Walk-In Crisis Center at 1000 Alpine Ave., Boulder, for immediate assistance with a mental health crisis.
 Individuals using the crisis center do not need to be area residents or clients--anyone may use this center.
 Mental Health Partners also has outpatient offices for infants, children, adolescents, adults, and families.
 Many programs and services are available, including school-based programs, substance abuse treatment, rape crisis counseling, advocacy, and education.
 Mental Health Partners offers bilingual/bicultural services and an in-house pharmacy.

 It is estimated, that of the 360,000 residents of Boulder and Broomfield counties, more than 60,000 individuals suffer with a form of mental illness.
 Annually, Mental Health Partners serves more than 25,000 individuals within all age groups.
 In 2014, 53.2% of those served were women and 46.8% were men.
 While most clients identify as white, 15.1% of those served identifiy as multiracial and 9.5% identify as Hispanic.